 What about after uni?

 The International Business Management course will help you develop the skills, knowledge and resources you need to get a good job after University.
 By the time you graduate, you will have transformed yourself from an ambitious individual into a skilled and business-minded graduate.
-You will also have gained valuable new skills which prepare you for work, graduate entry into management training programmes or further study.
+You will also have gained valuable new skills which prepare you for work.

 Working with our industry partners, we have made sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful management career.
 While designing this programme, we asked our industry contacts what they look for when employing graduates.
 Here’s some of the advice they gave:

 “Organisations are constantly changing, the outside world is changing and it’s important to show how you can deal with that.
 How can you embrace and deal with change?”
 Sámi Ben-Ali, Senior Strategic Resourcing Manager, Wood PLC

 With opportunities to take part in a year-long paid work placement, a dedicated Professional Development module and support from the University’s careers team and our Launch entrepreneurship experts, we ensure you are equipped with the skills and experience employers are looking for.